 1 Tablespoon chopped fennel fronds to garnish

 Heat a large soup pot or dutch oven on medium heat.
 Add a little olive oil to the pot and heat.
-When oil is hot, add onion, fennel, thyme, and garlic to the pot and stir often until tender, about 5 minutes.
-Add cauliflower, stock or broth, clam juice, salt and pepper and bring to a boil.
+When oil is hot, add onion, fennel, carrots, thyme, and garlic to the pot and stir often until tender, about 5 minutes.
+Add cauliflower, stock or broth, clam juice, pepper and bring to a boil.
 Cover and reduce heat to medium-low.
 Simmer until cauliflower is very tender, about 15 minutes.

 Ladle about 80% of the soup (liquid and vegetables) into a blender, add the miso and puree until smooth and creamy.
 Be careful not to burn yourself on the hot liquid while blending (put a towel over the blender lid).